reach-sh/reach-lang/docs/src/tut/mkt/index.md

 range: 14 - 29
 ```

-* Line 14 accesses the standard unit through the standard library based on the consensus network and stores it as stored as `suStr`.
+* Line 14 accesses the standard unit through the standard library based on the consensus network and stores it as `suStr`.

 * Line 15 tells the `{!rsh} Participant` what standard unit is being used.